olegman/redux-actions-helpers/README.md

 - `Warning: Unknown action`: this warning can produce `handleActions` function when you pass in some unknown action type.

 ## Conclusion
 I know there are many similar libs that try to solve same problem, for example: [redux-actions](https://github.com/acdlite/redux-actions), [redux-act](https://github.com/pauldijou/redux-act) and many more.
 But in fact it's not true, because they try to solve many problems at once and looks too complicated with many unnecessary things for me (that bloat my final bundle size 😱), moreover they don't have some useful things that my library can do.
-My library do small things but do it very good, it's realy save your time, help with useful errors and warnings, and have low cost to integrate in existing solution and even can reduce your final bundle size (if you have many actions in project).
+My library do small things but do it very good, it's really save your time, help with useful errors and warnings, and have low cost to integrate in existing solution and even can reduce your final bundle size (if you have many actions in project).
 Hope you enjoy it, as I do ✌️